nitinK2108/GitLearn/README.md

 # GitLearn
 Learning and practising GIT
-This is My First Git Repository, That I intend to use for learing and Practising GIT.
+This is My First Git Repository, That I intend to use for learning and Practising GIT.